FleekHQ/fleek-docs/docs/storage/fleek-sdk.md

 date: "1"

 ---
-The Fleek SDK is a tool that allows you to interact programmatically with two features on the Fleek platform **IPFS Pinning** and **Internet Computer (IC) Storage**.
-It is an alternative to the Fleek Storage JS (the Storage JS uses S3/MinioDB to interact with Fleek's Storage/IPFS products, while the Fleek SDK doesn't).
+The Fleek SDK is a tool that allows you to interact programmatically with two features on the Fleek platform **IPFS APIs** and **Internet Computer (IC) Storage**.
+It is an alternative to the Fleek Storage JS and our S3 Storage which uses MinIO to store file metadata (on top of our IPFS storage layer).

 ---